kgrgl/PhoneBook/README.md

 # PhoneBook

-PhoneBook is a .Net Core Project for simple book for your contacts with several contact types (phone, mail and location).
+PhoneBook is a .Net Core Project for simple book to your contacts with several contact types (phone, mail and location).
 You can save multiple contact types for your records.

 ## Usage